markbailey0356/rock-paper-scissors/README.md

 that property instead of hardcoding anything, so I needed to use the `offsetHeight` property of the relevent DOM elements.

-I needed to use a pretty awkward nested callback: the first to add the text element after the frame stretches, and the second was to apply the `.show` class as described in the second point above.
-Seperation of concerns was important and I wanted the `transition-duration` property in the CSS file to determine the duration; this meant that the JS had to fetch and parse the value of that property using `window.getComputedStyle()` for calculation purposes.
+I needed to use a callback to show the text element after the frame stretches.
+Seperation of concerns was important and I wanted the `transition-duration` property in the CSS file to determine the duration; this meant that the JS had to fetch and parse the value of that property using `window.getComputedStyle()` to pass to `setTimeout()`.